Hidden-Histories/Public-Resources/documentation/UsingPorPOIse_REF-Layer-POI-Properties.md

 * **Prefab name**: The POI's assets are loaded from the asset bundle with this prefab name.
 Please see the tutorial [Creating AssetBundles](CreatingAssetBundles.md) for more information.
   * Tip: if you've forgotten the names of the prefabs in your asset bundle, you can view its manifest file simply by pasting the name of the asset bundle into a web brower and **replacing .ace with .manifest**
   * **NOTE: Sound:** An audio file can be a prefab by itself, or be packaged together with other assets, such as a 3D model, as part of a larger prefab.
 If the sound file should play as soon as the POI is loaded, no other settings are needed.
 If the sound should play after a delay, or as the result of a user interaction, the POI needs an animation node (see below).
-* **Layer name**: If you type in a valid layer name here, all the POIs of that entire layer will become a **sub-layer** to this POI.
-  * The entire content of that layer will be shown centered at the prefab you specified above.
+* **Layer name**: If you type in the name of another layer of yours here, that entire layer will become a **sub-layer** to this POI.
+That is, **all the POIs of that layer will be shown centered at the prefab you specified in this POI.** This enables you to create more complex POIs more easily.
-  * The POIs of the sub-layer should have the same GPS Lat/Lon as this POI (so the server can find them here), but should be placed within that sub-layer via Relative location.
-The Relative locations will be of course from the center of this POI's prefab.
-  * That layer will also be subject to the settings of this POI (scale, animations, etc.) This enables you to create more complex POIs more easily.
 (Tutorial under construction.)
+  * The POIs of the sub-layer should have the same GPS Lat/Lon as this POI (so the server can find them here), but **should be placed within that sub-layer via Relative location.** The Relative locations will be of course from the center of this POI's prefab.
+  * That layer will also be subject to the settings of this POI (scale, animations, etc.)
 * **Relative location**: The location of the POI relative to your body.
 This is a comma separated list of the x =east-west, y = up-down, z = north-south values.
   * Your body's position is at 0,0,0 with y=0 being your eye level.
   * **These values override the Lat/Lon values and the Absolute altitude and Relative altitude values.**